nik-maheshwari/personal-website/content/services/_index.md

 I have been coding since I was 15 years old, and have knowledge of languages such as C, C++, Java, etc.

-If you are interested in availing any of the above services, please contact me using the form [here]({{< ref "/#contact" >}}).
+If you are interested in availing any of the above services, please contact me for a free initial consultation using the form [here]({{< ref "/#contact" >}}).
 Provide as much information as possible and I will get back to you within 24 hours.
+If I believe I can cover what you require, I will take on the tutoring task.
+I have never taken on a project which I think I will not be able to finish.

 ## __DISCLAIMER__ I only tutor part-time as I have a full time job.
 At no point will I mix data/code from tutoring with my work and vice-versa.
 Any software code provided by me is for tutoring purpose only, and I claim no responsibility of the code's implementation in production environment.